 G-Technology or LaCie?

 Even though we’re all locked in an inevitable hard drive upgrade cycle, it still makes sense to buy the best drive you can afford.

 You don’t want to wake up one day, and all your precious home videos and photos are suddenly trapped in a hockey puck.

 There’s no shortage of opinion out there on the best hard drives to buy.

 For me, the main criteria for a good hard drive is reliability.

-I started buying LaCie hard drives nine years ago.
+I started buying LaCie hard drives years ago.

 I never had one crash on me.